LAS VEGAS (KTNV) — A jury has been selected for the trial involving Michele Fiore.

 During her time on the council, Fiore was appointed mayor pro tem but resigned after facing backlash over accusations that she made "racially charged" comments during a Clark County Republican Convention.

 She also faced a failed recall effort, a Federal Election Commission complaint, and a lawsuit over an alleged physical altercation with current Councilwoman and candidate for Las Vegas mayor, Victoria Seaman.
-A video of the incident sought by media organizations was deleted by city officials, but an investigation found both women played a part in the fight.
+According to the lawsuit, a security camera recorded video of the altercation but it was never released to the public "because the press had not properly filed a request for the correct area and video surveillance footage."
+The video was destroyed after 60 days, the lawsuit claims.

-In 2022, she announced a bid for governor with a gun-toting television ad, but later switched to run for state treasurer, a race she lost in the general election.
+In 2022, Fiore announced a bid for governor with a gun-toting television ad, but later switched to run for state treasurer, a race she lost in the general election.

 Channel 13 spoke with former District Attorney David Roger, who explained the challenges of proving guilt in high-profile cases.